 Pet deposits will be refunded to the resident within 45 calendar days after the resident has moved from the property or the resident no longer has ownership of the pet.
 Property management will have the right to use the pet deposit to pay reasonable expenses attributable to damage caused by the pet.
 Such expenses can include, but are not limited to, fumigation of the unit and cost of repairs and replacement to the unit.
 Property management will notify the resident in writing of any deductions taken from the pet deposit within 30 calendar days.

 One cat or one dog may be kept in any one unit.
 Cats are limited to 15 pounds (at adult weight).
 Dogs are limited to 35 pounds and 24 inches in height from the floor to the top of their head (at adult weight and height).
 An approved assistance animal is not subject to these size and weight limitations.
 Cats and dogs must wear a current rabies tag and an identification tag specifying the resident’s name, address, and telephone number at all times.
-Based on disability related need CHA may, on a case by case basis, determine a resident is allowed more than one emotional support or service animal
+Based on disability related need, CHA may, on a case by case basis, determine a resident is allowed more than one emotional support or service animal.

 One pair of birds and/or up to a 20-gallon aquarium of fish may be kept in any one unit.
 A reasonable amount of fish or other animals (such as turtles) appropriately kept in an aquarium will be permitted in a maximum 20-gallon aquarium.